sudara/recipes/teri-chicken.md

 * A tablespoon of cornstarch first mixed in a 1/3 cup of cold water until no lumps remain

+Taste and adjust the sweet / sour / salty.

 ### Serve